 Fraud and scams have been a nuisance for virtual office operators for some time now.

-In September 2016, Google updated one of its local searches algorithm in an attempt to clean up its results.
+In September 2016, Google updated its local search algorithm in an attempt to clean up its results.
 Experts believe Google made this update in part because various businesses shared the same address–some of which were illegitimate or fake businesses.

 Google’s Possum update took a stab at virtual office users, both authentic and fraudulent, by eliminating duplicate listings (those with the same address) from its local search result.
 Luckily, there are some steps virtual office operators and users can take to minimize the impact of the Possum update.

-Though Google’s update did some harm, it raises an important issue: what can you do to prevent con artists and scammers from taking advantage of your services?
+Though Google’s update may have harmed some virtual office users’ business listings, it raises an important issue: what can you do to prevent con artists and scammers from taking advantage of your services?

 Nonetheless, even with technology and more awareness, fraudsters continue to prey off of virtual offices; like the recent case of 3 men (one Burbank and the other two from Glendale) that now have to pay each over $1 million in restitution and serve prison time for mass mail scam.